-A fellow of the American College of Emergency Physicians, Dr. Marcozzi presently serves as the Chief Clinical Officer/Senior Vice President at the University of Maryland Medical Center and as the COVID-19 Incident Commander for the University of Maryland Medical System and the University of Maryland-Baltimore's Unified Command, an academic 13-hospital and multi-professional campus system.
+A fellow of the American College of Emergency Physicians, Dr. Marcozzi presently serves as the Chief Clinical Officer/Senior Vice President at the University of Maryland Medical Center (UMMC).
+He is the former COVID-19 Incident Commander for the University of Maryland Medical System and the University of Maryland-Baltimore's Unified Command, an academic 11-hospital and multi-professional campus system.

-Dr. Marcozzi is a Professor within the Department of Emergency Medicine at the University of Maryland School of Medicine.
+Dr. Marcozzi is Associate Dean for UMMC Clinical Affairs and a professor within the Department of Emergency Medicine at the University of Maryland School of Medicine.
 He previously served as the Deputy Medical Director for Mobile Integrated Health with the Baltimore City Fire Department.

 A subject matter expert in healthcare delivery and disaster response working with federal, state and local partners, Governor Hogan initially selected him to serve on the Maryland's Coronavirus Task Force and then, on December 1, 2020, he was named the Senior Medical Advisor to the Governor on COVID-19.

 Prior to these roles, Dr. Marcozzi served for a decade in the federal government as a senior leader and subject matter expert on health delivery, emergency care and emergency preparedness.
 During his federal tenure, Dr. Marcozzi held positions within the United States Department of Health and Human Services (HHS) and the White House.